LuckyPi/PushPin/readme.md

 The GUI workflow is similar to the PCILeech CLI, first successfully load a KMD (KMD LOADERS) and then use the KMD address to load Kernel-mode implants (ACCESS).
 The following PCILeech kmdload, commands and Kernel-mode implants specfic to Windows Operating Systems are included.

-* Load a kernel module into Windows 7 or Windows 10 64-bit operating system
+* Load a kernel module into Windows 7 or Windows 10 64-bit operating systems
 * Unlock Windows
 * Mount the targets filesystem and memory
 * SYSTEM or USER command shell